testsecurityuser123/securitytest/user/pages/04.pb-crave/_pb-crave-overview/project-description.md

 date: '02-09-2016 00:00'
 ---

-PB Crave, a relatively new player in the nut butter industry, adds a unique twist to a timeless classic with their four unique flavors of honey-sweetened peanut butter.
-In an oversaturated market they needed to find a way to stand out and chose to place their bets online with a new e-commerce website.
+PB Crave adds a unique twist to a timeless classic with their four unique flavors of honey-sweetened peanut butter.
+In an oversaturated market they needed to find a way to stand out and chose to place their bets online with a new ecommerce website.

-One of the primary goals of the redesign was to simplify the online purchasing experience in efforts to increase sales.
-In addition, PB Crave hoped to boost their consumer's loyalty and trust for the brand by designing a more professional aesthetic that could grow with the company.
+One of the primary goals for the redesign was to simplify the online purchasing experience in efforts to increase sales.
+In addition, PB Crave hoped to boost consumer loyalty and trust by developing a more professional aesthetic that could grow with the company.